aldebaransearch/udacity_drl/README.md

 ### Introduction

-In this project, we train a deep reinforcement learning agent to navigate a square world, while collecting yellow bananas adn avoiding blue. square world.
+In this project, we train a deep reinforcement learning agent to navigate a square world, while collecting yellow bananas and avoiding blue. square world.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-The video above shows an agent using double Q dueling networks agent trained for 800 episodes.
+The video above shows an agent using double Q dueling networks trained for 800 episodes.

 ### State and Action Space
 The state space has 37 dimensions containing the agent's velocity, along with information about of objects surrounding the agent.
 The action space contains four discrete actions, corresponding to: